We are excited to welcome Braidan Weeks as the Fall '21 Community Practitioner-in-Residence.

-Thanks to generous funding from the Andrew W. Mellon Foundation, Environmental Humanities intends to bring a practitioner-in-residence to the University each semester through 2023.
+Thanks to a generous grant from the Andrew W. Mellon Foundation, Environmental Humanities intends to bring a practitioner-in-residence to the University each semester through 2023.
 See the fold below to learn more.

 The residency program aims to forge reciprocal relationships between community practitioners and the Environmental Humanities Program.
 Benefits include a $25,000 award, access to University libraries and faculty, and potential sustained collaboration with passionate Environmental Humanities students.
 Practitioners should live in Utah, preferably Salt Lake or the greater Wasatch Front.

 - Develop a project of personal and community interest that furthers their work for environmental and climate justice using humanities tools, such as storytelling, art, public history, culture, creative writing, communication, language, and ethics